openfedem/openfedem.org/docs/how_to_get_started.md

   (`Fedem.exe`), and optionally create short-cuts to the executable on the user's Desktop and in the Windows Start menu.
-* Unless you already have Microsoft Visual Studio installed (2015 or later), you also need to download and install some C++ runtime libraries from [Microsoft](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) before you can run the installed FEDEM GUI or solvers on Windows.
+* Unless you already have Microsoft Visual Studio installed (2015 or later), you may also need to download and install some C++ runtime libraries from [Microsoft](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) before you can run the installed FEDEM GUI or solvers on Windows.
   That is, download the file [vc_redist.x64.exe](https://aka.ms/vs/17/release/vc_redist.x64.exe)